The Real Housewives of New York City season 13

 The thirteenth season of The Real Housewives of New York City, an American reality television series, is broadcast on Bravo.
 It premiered on May 4, 2021.
 The series is primarily filmed in New York City.
 Its executive producers are Lisa Shannon, Barrie Bernstein, Darren Ward, John Paparazzo, and Andy Cohen.
 The season focuses on the lives of Luann de Lesseps, Ramona Singer, Sonja Morgan, Leah McSweeney and Eboni K. Williams.

-Following a very poorly received season, it was announced in September 2021 that a reunion for the season will not take place.
-This marks the first time in the history of The Real Housewives franchise that a US series will not be followed up with a reunion special.
+Following a very poorly received season, it was announced in September 2021 that a reunion for the season would not take place.
+This marked the first time in the history of The Real Housewives franchise that a US series was not followed up with a reunion special.
 Bravo stated "Due to scheduling challenges around taping the reunion of 'The Real Housewives of New York City' in a timely manner.
 It's disappointing to not be able to bring the cast back together, but we are happy to have ended on such a high note with the finale, and are now shifting our focus to next season."

 This marked the final appearances of Luann de Lesseps, Ramona Singer, Sonja Morgan and Leah McSweeney.
 The season also marked the only appearance of Eboni K. Williams.